XLR8: Temporary member departure and disbandment

 In early 2011, Viva Records confirmed that XLR8 members Hideaki Torio and AJ Muhlach would be temporarily leaving the group to film the new TV series Bagets Just Got Lucky which is to be aired on TV5.
 Because of this, GMA, the channel that is responsible for broadcasting Party Pilipinas, had temporarily suspended the two members from performing at any GMA-sponsored events and allowed them to perform at any non-GMA sponsored events.
 Until the members finished filming the series, substitutes would be taking their places performing on Party Pilipinas.
-MM and MJ were larer featured on KMJS in 2016.
+MM and MJ were later featured on KMJS in 2016.
 Fun fact: They got their name from an alien in Ben 10.